 Consistency is the mark of a well-trained, well-managed team.
 Customers shouldn't get a fundamentally different experience with different staff members.
 And your AI should blend in with your agents.
 If an AI response upsets or confuses a customer, it only creates more work for the team.
 By aligning your AI processes and goals, your agents can better help customers when they need to step in.

-5 Steps to Building Brand-Aligned Responses
+5 Steps To Building Brand-Aligned Response Flows

 Knowing what makes a strong, customer-centric brand is the first step.
 The next piece is to integrate that branding into your customer service operations, automation, and policies.